cybozu-go/well/README.md

     If `-logfile` is specified, this signal make the program reopen the log file to cooperate with an external log rotation program.

+    On Windows, this is not implemented.

 * `SIGINT` and `SIGTERM`

     These signals cancel the context and hence goroutines and gracefully stop TCP and HTTP servers if any, then terminate the program.

+    On Windows, only `SIGINT` is handled.

 Usage
 -----